codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-28-c101-first-program.markdown

 			<emphasis class="code">include</emphasis> : is the keyword that dictates the preprocessor to include the file mentioned after.
 		</li>
 		<li>
-			<emphasis class="code">stdio.h</emphasis> : is the header file that defines three variable types, several macros and various function for performing input and output.
+			<emphasis class="code">stdio.h</emphasis> : is the header file that defines three variable types, several macros and various functions for performing input and output.
 		</li>
 	</ul>
 </div>